arso-project/sonar-docs/docs/guides/collections.md

 A feed is an append-only log of records.
 Each feed is only writable from a single device.
 A record is a unit of data.
 Each record has a type, a ref and a value.

-When sonar is started a local collection is available by default.

-Collections sind einem Workspace zugeordnet.
+Collections are always part of a Workspace.

-## add or open collection
+## Add or open collection

 To add a new collection to the workspace we simply call the ``createCollection()``` function to open it we use ``openCollection()``` as for example in this code snippet: